-Energy plans its projects on a fiscal year basis, so the data requested on a calendar year basis may urban and rural areas across Kansas and to develop the rate recovery necessary to support that investment.
-As these efforts continue and Atmos Energy has historical data pursuant to those efforts, Atmos Energy will work with the Staff to develop an even more robust annual reporting format that aligns with the methodology and approach ultimately used for pipeline replacement and provides the Commission with even more transparency and oversight of the implementation of its common goal of accelerated pipeline replacement and modernization of its distribution system.
+Energy plans its projects on a fiscal year basis, so the data requested on a calendar year basis may both urban and rural areas across Kansas and to develop the rate recovery necessary to support that investment.

 4. Atmos Energy looks forward to continuing to work with the Commission and its